 Agency 18: QHSE

-The 18th agency in the community deals with Quality, Health, Safety, and Environment (QHSE).
-The QHSE Agency forms part of the Data Bureau, being third after Agency 16 (Accounting), and Agency 17 (Data and Publishing).
+The Quality, Health, Safety, and Environment (QHSE) Agency is the 18th agency in the community.
 The agency is concerned with facilitating the establishment of safe working conditions for all participants, formulation of policies that ensure goods and services produced in the community are of the highest quality, and that all human activity is aligned with environmental conservation.

 What is QHSE?